 Expanding on the material posted by AIGA, let us survey the specialities that graphic design professionals can follow.
-In our times, computers and internet are changing so many aspects of life, and that also includes graphic design.
-It seems that in this profession the peak is never reached, since when we reach a climax, we find it is just the beginning for another phase.
+In our times, computers and the internet are changing so many aspects of life, and that also includes graphic design.
+It seems that in this profession the peak is never reached since when we reach a climax, we find it is just the beginning of another phase.

 With marketing covering both online and offline business, graphic designers need to create:

 - Books, magazines, catalogues, newsletters, newspapers

 - Marketing material, such as flyers, brochures, postcards, posters

 uses art, sound, and design skills to create television and films productions, set designs, animation, and other forms of multimedia fields.
 It requires, naturally, imagination and creativity balanced with technical expertise in software applications.

 Works along with the development of a website with the creation of pages, layouts, and graphics.
 With the management of content for the web page, the graphic designer will ensure continuity from page to page.
 Fluency in computer graphics, graphic design and internet technology is essential.
 Areas of work include advertising, entertainment, web development, multimedia design and e-commerce.

 Creates a brand identity image for a company or service to promote recognition by consumers.
 They work in graphic design firms or advertising agencies, most times in conjunction with other specialities, to produce a unique, memorable representation of a company.